-1. The Requested State shall provide the Requesting State with copies of publicly available records, including documents or information in any form, in the possession of a governmental or judicial authority in the Requested State.
+1. The Requested State shall provide the Requesting State with copies of publicly available records, including documents or information in any form, in the possession of government departments and agencies in the Requested State.

-2. The Requested State may provide copies of any records, including documents or information in any form, that are in the possession of a governmental or judicial authority in that State but that are not publicly available, to the same extent and under the same conditions as such copies would be available to the Requested State's own governmental or judicial authorities.
-The Requested State may in its discretion deny a request for records that are not publicly available, entirely or in part.
+2. The Requested State may provide copies of any records, including documents or information in any form, that are in the possession of a government department or agency in that State but that are not publicly available, to the same extent and under the same conditions as such copies would be available to the Requested State's own law enforcement or judicial authorities.
+The Requested State may in its discretion iteny a request for records that are not publicly available entirely or in part.

-3. Records produced pursuant to this Article shall, upon request, be certified by an official responsible for maintaining them through the use of Form C appended to this Treaty.
+3. Records produced pursuant to this Article shall, upon request, be authenticated by an official responsible for maintaining them through the use of Form C appended to this Treaty.
 The absence or nonexistence of such records shall, upon request, be certified by an official responsible for maintaining similar records through the use of Form D appended to this Treaty.
-No further certification shall be necessary.
-Records certified by Form C, or Form D certifying the absence or nonexistence of such records, shall be admissible in evidence in the Requesting State.
+No further authentication shall be necessary.

+Records authenticated by Form C, or Form D certifying the absence or nonexistence of such records, shall be admissible in evidence in the Requesting State.